Provost's eFellows Program

 eFellows Program Benefits

 Beyond the monetary incentive of the mini-grant, participation in the eFellows Program ensures access to instructional design and technology expertise constructed to help you be successful.
 As part of the eLearning Community of Practice (eCoP), you will have ample opportunities to engage with your peers in discussions and discovery about many aspects of eLearning approaches.
 You will be part of the campus community that helps our campus achieve its eLearning goals.
 In addition, you will enhance the learning environment and outcomes for your students.
-Blended learning is especially effective for enhancing courses that are problem-based-learning focused.
+Blended learning is especially effective for enhancing courses that are problem-based learning focused.

-According to many veteran eFellows and eMentors, you will gain a better understanding of the learning that is occuring, or not, in your course, and be better able to focus your time on the aspects that matter most.
+According to many veteran eFellows and eMentors, you will gain a better understanding of the learning that is occurring, or not, in your course, and be better able to focus your time on the aspects that matter most.
 Your students will benefit from increased opportunities for collaboration, interaction with the material in multiple formats—some of which are more effective for different learning styles—flexibility in schedules, and more.

 eFellows Participation requirements